jaicdev/Sleep-Stage-Classification/README.md

 ### SSCwithoutclassbalance.py

-Similar to the previous script but without class balancing.
-This script also supports different wavelet types for feature extraction and classification using Random Forest, Gradient Boosting, and SVM models.
+This script performs sleep stage classification using machine learning models **without any class balancing techniques**.
+It supports Random Forest, Gradient Boosting, and SVM classifiers, and allows for wavelet-based feature extraction.

 #### Example
 ```bash